zekinah/magento2-required-login/README.md

     * Warning Message
         * Notification _(Output a notification when the direct access on the other page was triggered.)_

-__Default Whitelisted Pages__
+__Default Whitelisted Pages and Action__
 * Customer's Registration Page
 * Forgot Password Page
 * Administrator Login Page
-* Logout Redirection Page
+* Logout Redirection
 * Stripe Webhooks

 ## Installation

-Copy the content of the repo to the app/code/Zone/RequiredLogin/ folder
+Copy the content of the repository to the app/code/Zone/RequiredLogin/ folder

 Enable module:
 ```